What to eat in Alentejo? 18 typical dishes in Alentejo

 Lamb Stew (ensopado de borrego)

 Lamb stew is a traditional dish found throughout Alentejo.
-It’s made with stuffed lamb, boiled potatoes and served on slices of bread.
+It’s made with stuffed lamb and boiled potatoes and served on slices of bread.
 It’s simply divine.
-The meat melts in the mouth and is accompanied by a delicious and aromatic broth and fine Alentejo bread.
+The meat melts in the mouth, accompanied by a delicious and aromatic broth and fine Alentejo bread.

 Lamb stew is traditionally eaten at Easter.